zer0Trac3/kaliwiki/tools/aircrack-ng_suite/airdecloak-ng.md

        signal_dup_consec_sn
-              Use signal (if available), duplicate  and  consecutive  sequence number (filtering is much more precise than using all these filâ€ ters one by one).
+              Use signal (if available), duplicate  and  consecutive  sequence number (filtering is much more precise than using all these fil ters one by one).